Erick-Magloire/Python-Learnings/README.md

-this is my repository for TechIS projects
+this is my repository for concept examples and projects